BasPieren/frontend-applications/README.md

 After I created the first components that I was gonna need I started to fill them with the content that I wanted to display per components.
 The most important components where the aside and the main.

-In the aside section I wanted to display all the categories as a means to navigate to the desired categorie to and fill in the questions that are part of that categorie.
+In the aside section I wanted to display all the categories as a means to navigate to the desired category to and fill in the questions that are part of that category.

 First I needed the JSON data that was provided by Arjen.
 I was looking up ways to import the data from the separate JSON file.
-I found solutions that where using `import vue from './assets/data.json'` but this would not work becaus I kept getting the same error that `import` was not a valid value.
+I found solutions that where using `import vue from './assets/data.json'` but this would not work because I kept getting the same error that `import` was not a valid value.

 After some time of trying I heard other people where having the same issue and the just put the JSON data inside an array.
 So I did the same and got the following: